FOSSEE/st-scripts/parsing_data.rst

-The splitting and stripping operations are done on a string and their result is also a string. hence the marks that we have are still strings and mathematical operations are not possible.
-We must convert them into integers or floats
+The splitting and stripping operations are done on a string and their result is also a string. hence the marks that we have are still strings and mathematical operations are not possible on them.
+We must convert them into numbers (integers or floats), before we can perform mathematical operations on them.

 We shall look at converting strings into floats.
-We define an float string first.
+We define a float string first.
 Type
 ::

     mark_str = "1.25"